Mariusmarten/mariusmarten.github.io/about.md

 # Skills
-  - Programming: Python (numpy, seaborn, scikit, etc.), R, Matlab, HTML.
+  - Programming: Python (numpy, seaborn, scikit, jupyter, etc.), R, Matlab, HTML.
 Basics in Julia and C++
   - Deep learning frameworks: Tensorflow, Pytorch and Keras
-  - Experience with AWS, Deepnote and Google Cloug Platform
+  - Experience with AWS, Deepnote, Google Colab and Google Cloud Platform
   - Experienced in using Git, LaTeX and Linux